Eugene Emond

-Eugene Patrick Emond (January 11, 1921 – January 28, 1989) was an Officer of the Federal Reserve Bank of New York.
+Eugene Patrick Emond (January 11, 1921 – January 28, 1989) was an American officer of the Federal Reserve Bank of New York.
 During World War II, he was one of the youngest Lieutenants (pilot) of the B-17 Flying Fortress Man O War II, Horsepower Ltd. (see nose art below).

 Biography

 Early life and education

 Eugene Patrick Emond was born to Eugene Edward Emond and Mary McTague in New York City.
 He was raised in the working-class neighborhood of Washington Heights and attended DeWitt Clinton High School.

 Military career

 Emond enlisted in the Army during World War II, where he was trained as a B-17 Flying Fortress pilot.
 After training he was shipped to England to fly in the 91st Bomb Group at RAF Bassingbourn.

 During Emond's first combat mission he flew as a tail gunner in the lead group.
 He flew as the co-pilot of the next few missions and then as pilot (the left seat) for the rest of his tour.
 Emond finished his tour around the middle of 1944 and was rotated back home to a base in Florida.
 When the war ended he elected to stay in the service and was in the Philippines in June 1946.
 After his allotment of missions, Emond was later offered to become a lead air trainer in Florida.
 After a short stint training pilots, he decided to return to his job as a "runner" at the New York Federal Reserve.

 Emond completed over 34 missions while leading Man O War II.
 He received the Distinguished Flying Cross and the Air Medal with 3 Oak leaf clusters and logged 1306 hours at the controls.
 He is considered one of the youngest Lieutenants to pilot a Fortress.